 Follow these steps to start your journey by interfacing with the Rendered.ai web interface to create an account, configure a graph, run a job, and download the resulting dataset.
 After registration and signing in for the first time, users will be taken to the Landing page.
 The Landing page is where you can view recent work across organizations and drill down into the the Organization-specific data quickly.

 Clicking on the drop-down icon next to our organization will give us quick access to the Workspaces, Channels, Volumes, GAN Models and Annotation Maps that the organization has access to.

 Setting up your Organization

-Each new organization comes with a workspace called “Example”.
-A workspace is a place to stage graphs and hold datasets which may be shared within or outside your organization.
-You can create a new workspace by clicking the green “New Workspace” icon in the upper right of the Rendered.ai engine page.
-From there, you can name your workspace and choose which channels to include within it.
+Every new organization that is created within Rendered.ai is given a workspace.
+The workspace in your organization will depend on if you entered a Content Code during the registration process or not.
+A workspace is a place to create graphs and generate datasets which may be shared within or outside your organization.
+You can create a new workspace by selecting the organization, Workspaces and clicking the green New Workspace button in the upper right of the screen.

 Graphs within a Workspace

 A graph is a visual diagram that is based on a channel’s codebase, allowing you to view the objects and connections that exist in that channel, modify them within the diagram view, and stage the modified channel to produce simulation sets.
-Within the workspace view, create a new graph by clicking “New Graph” in the left-hand side of the screen, and provide a name, choice of channel, and brief description.
+Within the workspace view, create a new graph by clicking the New Graph button on the left-hand side of the screen.

 Staging Graphs within the Jobs Manager

-Once the graph is providing a satisfactory output, it can be staged by clicking the “Stage” button.
-Staging a graph adds an item to the Staged Graphs section of the job manager.
+Once the graph is providing a satisfactory output, it can be staged by clicking the Stage button on the top right of the screen.